Redsskull/weather-intelligence-system/README.md

 7. **Cleanup on Failure**: If the installation fails, temporary files are cleaned up automatically.

-## Prerequisites
+### System Installation Prerequisites

-**Before running the installation script, you must have the following tools installed on your system:**
+**Before running the system installation script, you must have the following tools installed on your system:**

 - **Python 3.x** (with pip)
 - **Go** (latest stable version)